 The Office of Worker Safety and Health Policy (AU-11) has the responsibility for developing and maintaining the DOE Hoisting and Rigging Standard, DOE-STD-1090, consolidating comments to national consensus standards bodies addressing hoisting and rigging, and providing comments to OSHA on any proposed rulemaking activity involving hoisting and rigging.
 The establishment of the HRTAC fosters an increased level of discussion and coordination on hoisting and rigging concerns and guidance among DOE program and field elements.
 In addition, the HRTAC will provide a mechanism to gain an operational perspective in the development of program guidance and in the resolution of program issues and will aid in ensuring uniform hoisting and rigging safety criteria and implementation throughout the DOE complex.

-This HRTAC is established to provide the Office of Worker Safety and Health Policy (HS-11) with technical advice in the development and maintenance of policy and guidance documents supporting DOE's hoisting and rigging safety program.
-In fulfillment of this mission, the HRTAC will perform the following functions at the request of HS-11:
+This HRTAC is established to provide the Office of Worker Safety and Health Policy (AU-11) with technical advice in the development and maintenance of policy and guidance documents supporting DOE's hoisting and rigging safety program.
+In fulfillment of this mission, the HRTAC will perform the following functions at the request of AU-11: